mlpack/mlpack/doc/user/methods/decision_tree.md

 };
 ```

+---

- * `DimensionSelectionType`
+#### `DimensionSelectionType`

-   - When splitting a decision tree, `DimensionSelectionType` proposes possible
+ * When splitting a decision tree, `DimensionSelectionType` proposes possible
    dimensions to try splitting on.
-   - `AllDimensionSplit` _(default)_ is available for drop-in usage and proposes
+ * `AllDimensionSplit` _(default)_ is available for drop-in usage and proposes
    all dimensions for splits.
-   - `MultipleRandomDimensionSelect`, constructed as
+ * `MultipleRandomDimensionSelect`, constructed as
    `MultipleRandomDimensionSplit(n)`, selects `n` different random dimensions as
    candidates at each decision tree node.
-   - A custom class must implement three simple functions:
+ * A custom class must implement three simple functions:

 ```c++
 class CustomDimensionSelect